-Regarding the choice of the latest emission model, the federal conformity regulation at 40 CFR 93.111(a) requires that: "The conformity determination must be based on the latest emission estimation model available."
-Needed flexibility for when a new model is released is provided in the regulation at 40 CFR 93.111(c), which states that: "Transportation plan and TIP conformity analyses for which the emissions analysis was begun during the grace period or before the Federal Register notice of availability of the latest emission model may continue to use the previous version of the model."
+Additional slides were presented on the selection of the latest emission model, planning assumptions and regionally significant projects.
+First, the selection of the latest emission model was reviewed.
+The federal conformity regulation at 40 CFR 93.111(a) requires: "The conformity determination must be based on the latest emission estimation model available."
+A grace period is provided in the regulation at 40 CFR 93.111(c) to provide a window for transitioning to new models when they are released: "Transportation plan and TIP conformity analyses for which the emissions analysis was begun during the grace period or before the Federal Register notice of availability of the latest emission model may continue to use the previous version of the model."